 - Civil.
-In 2015-16, the percentage of civil cases disposed of within the recommended time remained unchanged for civil unlimited, but decreased one percent for each time standard for limited civil cases.
-Both unlawful detainer and small claims cases also experienced increases (see Appendix C). - o The goals for civil unlimited cases are 100 percent of cases disposed of within 24 months, 85 percent of cases disposed of within 18 months, and 75 percent of cases disposed of within 12 months.
-In 2015-16, the percentage of civil unlimited cases disposed of within 24 months remained at 83 percent; the percentage of cases disposed of within 18 months remained at 76 percent; and the percentage of cases disposed of within 12 months remained at 64 percent. - o The goals for limited civil cases are 100 percent of cases disposed of within 24 months, 98 percent of cases disposed of within 18 months, and 90 percent of cases disposed of within 12 months.
+In 2015-16, the percentage of civil cases disposed of within the recommended time remained unchanged for civil unlimited, but decreased 1 percent for each time standard for limited civil cases.
+Both unlawful detainer and small claims cases also experienced increases (see Appendix C). - O Unlimited civil.
+The goals for civil unlimited cases are: 100 percent of cases disposed of within 24 months, 85 percent of cases disposed of within 18 months, and 75 percent of cases disposed of within 12 months.
+In 2015-16, the percentage of civil unlimited cases disposed of within 24 months remained at 83 percent; the percentage of cases disposed of within 18 months remained at 76 percent; and the percentage of cases disposed of within 12 months remained at 64 percent. - o Limited civil.
+The goals for limited civil cases are: 100 percent of cases disposed of within 24 months, 98 percent of cases disposed of within 18 months, and 90 percent of cases disposed of within 12 months.
 In 2015-16, the time to disposition for limited civil cases decreased 1 percent for each time standard.
-The percentage of limited civil cases disposed of within 24 months decreased by one percentage point to 93 percent; the percentage of cases disposed of within 18 months declined by two percentage points to 90 percent; and the percentage of cases disposed of within 12 months declined by three percentage points to 82 percent. - o The goals for unlawful detainer cases are 100 percent of cases to be disposed of within 45 days after filing and 90 percent of cases to be disposed of within 30 days after filing.
-In 2015-16, the percentage of cases disposed of within 45 days increased by three percentage points to 73 percent; the percentage of cases disposed of within 30 days increased by four percentage points to 55 percent. - o The goals for small claims cases are 90 percent of cases disposed of within 75 days of filing and 100 percent of cases disposed of within 95 days of filing.
-In 2015-16, the percentage of cases disposed of within 70 days increased by one percentage point to 59 percent; the percentage of cases disposed of in less than 90 days likewise increased by one percentage point to 72 percent. - Criminal.
-In 2015-2016, the percentage of criminal cases disposed of within the recommended time standards declined or remained constant (see Appendix C). - o The goals for felony cases are the following: All cases (except for capital cases) are disposed of within 12 months (from the defendant's first arraignment).
-Regarding cases resulting in bindover or certified pleas, 90 percent are to be disposed of within 30 days, 98 percent are to be disposed of within 45 days, and 100 percent are to be disposed of within 90 days.
-In 2015-16, the percentage of felonies disposed of in less than 12 months decreased from 88 percent to 85 percent.
-The percentage of felony cases resulting in bindovers or certified pleas disposed of within 30 days declined two percentage points to 43 percent; the percentage of such cases disposed of within 45 days declined one percentage point to 54 percent; and the percentage of cases disposed of within 90 days remained at 71 percent of cases.
+The percentage of limited civil cases disposed of within 24 months decreased by one percentage point to 93 percent; the percentage of cases disposed of within 18 months declined by two percentage points to 90 percent; and the percentage of cases disposed of within 12 months declined by three percentage points to 82 percent. - O Unlawful detainer.
+The goals for unlawful detainer cases are: 100 percent of cases to be disposed of within 45 days after filing and 90 percent of cases to be disposed of within 30 days after filing.
+In 2015-16, the percentage of cases disposed of within 45 days increased by three percentage points to 73 percent; the percentage of cases disposed of within 30 days increased by four percentage points to 55 percent. - o Small claims.
+The goals for small claims cases are: 90 percent of cases disposed of within 75 days of filing and 100 percent of cases disposed of within 95 days of filing.7 In 2015-16, the percentage of cases disposed of within 70 days increased by one percentage point to 59 percent; the percentage of cases disposed of in less than 90 days likewise increased by one percentage point to 72 percent.